Do Go On - 443 - The Theft of The Scream

 You've done it.

-Thank you, Logan, Sean and Tim.
+Logan, Sean and Tim.

-Welcome into the Strippedage Club.
+Welcome into the Shrip Titch Club.

-Please grab a drink, point at a food you would like
+Please grab a drink, point at a food you would like.

-and get ready for Primal Scream.
+And get ready for primal scream.

-Yeah, move on up, all right.
+Yeah, move on up.

-before we get on out of here and eat our Jaffles?
+Um, is there anything that we need to say before we get on out of here and eat our jaffles?

 Oh my God, I'm so excited for this, for our feast.